 great shrub: fothergilla, a multi-season star

-SOME OF THE FIRST SHRUBS I PLANTED here 25 years ago are looking a little past their prime (as is their keeper), so I was cheered today to read an entry for Fothergilla major (above) in a woody plant encyclopedia that said some specimens have been witnessed to look good even after 60 years.
-Coming up momentarily is Fothergilla’s second big moment of the growing season—its autumn show (above)—so it seemed like a good time to recommend this true multi-season beauty.
+SOME OF THE FIRST SHRUBS I PLANTED 25 years ago are looking a little past their prime (as is their keeper), so I was cheered recently to read an entry for Fothergilla major (above) in a woody-plant encyclopedia that said some specimens have been witnessed to look good even after 60 years.
+Coming up momentarily is fothergilla’s second big moment of the growing season—its autumn show—so it seemed like a good time to recommend this true multi-season beauty.

-Of course you cannot tell who’s related to who botanically by simply glancing, but it will be no surprise after a merely cursory examination of its leaves and branches that Fothergilla is related to witch-hazel (Hamamelis), and also winter-hazel (Corylopsis), in the Hamamelis Family, or Hamamelidaceae.
+You cannot tell with certainty who’s related to who botanically by simply glancing, but it will be no surprise after a merely cursory examination of its leaves and branches that Fothergilla is related to witch-hazel (Hamamelis), and also winter-hazel (Corylopsis), in the Hamamelis Family, or Hamamelidaceae.
 Though I never hear anyone use it, the common name for Fothergilla is witch-alder.

-There are two species of Fothergilla: Fothergilla major, which can reach 6 to 10 feet tall and almost as wide, and so-called dwarf Fothergilla gardenii—about 3-5 feet.
-F. gardenii is also called the coastal witch-alder—hinting that it likes a moister soil than its mountain-native relative, which is more adaptable to drier, poorer ground if needed.
+There are two species: Fothergilla major, which can reach 6 to 10 feet tall and almost as wide, and so-called dwarf Fothergilla gardenii, about 3-5 feet.
+F. gardenii is also called the coastal witch-alder, hinting that it likes a moister soil than its mountain-native relative, which is more adaptable to drier, poorer ground if needed.
 Monrovia Nursery, the big wholesaler, even lists it for “very wet” conditions in Zones 5-9.

 Lately there are hybrid selections (called Fothergilla x intermedia) being made for traits such as smaller, more mounded scale, and for bluer leaves, such as ‘Blue Shadow,’ playing on the blue-green tinge to the foliage that both species can display.

 If you can keep track of all the cultivars and which species they belong in, good for you.
 I lost track, but do recommend ‘Mt.
 Airy’ (an intermediate hybrid type, which at 6 feet is somewhere in size between the two species, and hardy in Zones 4-8 or 9).
-I also especially recommend that you ask your local nursery which ones perform best where you are.
+Ask your local nursery which ones perform best where you are.
 For a thorough rundown of both species, in nature and the garden, and the intermediate hybrids that display some of the best of both, try Rick Darke’s 2008 article in “The Plantsman” (it’s a pdf).

 Whichever you grow, the flowers are creamy white in spring, and shaped like bottlebrushes (above) because they have no petals—just filaments.
 They have a sweet, vaguely honey-like scent, and a happy plant is a prolific bloomer, in April here.

-But that’s not what got me thinking of them today, when I noticed the first leaf edges of my biggest Fothergilla major (seen in all three photos) start to color up.
+But that’s not what got me thinking of them this time of year, when I noticed the first leaf edges of my biggest Fothergilla major start to color up.
 Besides being vivid, it’s also late—meaning when many other fall-foliage plants here have already gone to pieces, late October into November, Fothergilla is still here to keep me warm.